 Growing your audience base is the first step toward building an ROI-positive channel, and it’s crucial to maintain continued growth across both email and text message programs.
 While it might be tempting to pause email acquisition in favor of building up your SMS audience from scratch—a common mistake marketers make—it’s important to continue to prioritize email address capture.
 The success of a new SMS program should not come at the cost of your email program’s health.

-In order to optimize growth for both channels, consider acquiring phone number from site visitors on mobile, and email address on desktop, or collecting both email address and mobile number across devices.
+In order to optimize growth for both channels, consider acquiring phone numbers from site visitors on mobile, and email address on desktop, or collecting both email address and mobile number across devices.
 You can also acquire contacts by promoting cross channel: launch campaigns to promote SMS sign up via email, or email sign up via SMS.
 When following a cross channel strategic option, be sure to apply the appropriate suppressions to avoid asking those already signed up for both channels to sign up again, as this can lead to a negative experience.
 You’ll also want to ensure you’re following all of the appropriate text laws for SMS compliance.

 Integrating text messaging and email in the customer journey.